JinShil/JinShil.MixinSourceGenerator/source/JinShil.MixinSourceGenerator/README.md

 # JinShil.MixinSourceGenerator

 This is a C# source generator that simplifies class and struct composition through the use of mixins.
 It dramatically increases code reuse by copying members, including attributes and XML comments, verbatim from one or more implementation types to another single type.
-The resulting single type is acomposition of the implementation types without employing, inheritance, extensions, or default interface methods.
+The resulting single type becomes a composition of the implementation types without employing, inheritance, extensions, or default interface methods.

 ## Example